Benkol003/Third-Year-Notes/COMP37111 Graphics and Virtual Enviroments/Week 3 & 4 Animation.md

 - Continuum Simulation
 - Rigid Body Simulation

-Commonly we have an **ordinary differential equation** which describes acceleration/velocity at time t; we numerically integrate these to calculate position across time, using e.g. Newtonian formulation.
+Commonly we have an **ordinary differential equation (ODE)** which describes acceleration/velocity at time t; we numerically integrate these to calculate position across time, using e.g. Newtonian formulation.

 ### Particles Simulation
 Use a lot of particles; generated from an *emitter*, e.g. a smoke source such as s gun muzzle.
-Then apply external forces; gravity, *procedural force* like wind; may have limited lifetime.
-Then add visual effects for rendering, e.g. fire particles.
+Then apply external forces; gravity, *procedural force* like wind; particles may also have limited lifetime.
+Then add visual effects for rendering, e.g. fire particles will be red light sources.

 May use particles for classical mechanics e.g. double pendulum.